jordicf/FRAME/frame/die/README.md

 types of regions can be distinguished:
 * **Blockages**: these are regions that cannot be used during floorplanning.
 * **Ground regions**: these are regions for general purpose floorplanning.
-* **Specialzed regions**: these are regions with dedicated resources.
+* **Specialized regions**: these are regions with dedicated resources.
 They are mostly meant to be used for FPGA-oriented floorplanning.
 For example, these are regions that can allocate BRAMs or DSPs.
 LUTs can be floorplanned in the non-specialized (ground) regions.
 * **Fixed regions**: these regions are defined by netlists and correspond to hard modules placed in fixed